The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 “If you tell 30,000 GP doctors to do something, they will do it, and you can make it happen relatively quickly,” said Nigel Edwards, chief executive of the Nuffield Trust, a London-based health think tank.

-Officials aim by mid-February to have given a first round to 15 million people, including nursing home residents and caregivers, front line health-care workers, those with other illnesses that put them at extreme risk, and everyone age 70 and older.
+Officials aim by mid-February to have given a first round to 15 million people, including nursing home residents and caregivers, front-line health-care workers, those with other illnesses that put them at extreme risk, and everyone age 70 and older.

 But to get vaccines to as many people as possible, the government is delaying second doses — administering boosters up to 12 weeks out, rather than the recommended three to four weeks.